toras9000/kallithea-mirror/docs/installation.rst

 - This will install Kallithea together with all other required Python libraries into the activated virtualenv.

-You can now proceed to :ref:`install-front-end`.
+You can now proceed to :ref:`prepare-front-end-files`.

+.. _prepare-front-end-files:

 Prepare front-end files